 Under the common law of escheat as codified into state law, if an owner of property dies intestate without "legal heirs" entitled to inherit the property, the property escheats to the state and the state takes title to the property as its owner.
 6 Whether there are any "legal heirs" of the decedent is determined under the laws of each state.
 Some state statutes refer to heirs as next-of-kin, or closest relatives by blood or marriage, which theoretically could mean every decedent has one or more heirs, no matter how many generations one has to go back to find them.
-However, the laws of intestacy of many states, Tennessee for example, define "heirs" entitled to take the
+However, the laws of intestacy of many states, Tennessee for example, define "heirs" entitled to take the property of an intestate decedent as the grandparents or a grandparent of the decedent or the descendants of the grandparents or a grandparent of the decedent.
+(Tenn.
+Code Ann.
+Section 31-2-104).
+If there are no living heirs of the intestate decedent found within the requisite degree of kinship, the decedent's property escheats to the state, even if there are kin of a more remote degree.7

-5 There is little wonder that confusion Confusion exists over when an unclaimed property statute is an escheat statute and when it is a custodial statute.
-The Courts have done little to clarify the situationissue and in fact have added to the confusion.
-For example, in histhe majority opinion in Delaware v.
-New York, 507 U.S. 490 (1992), Justice Thomas) starts his opinionout reciting that it is another dispute among states over unclaimed securities held for owners who cannot be located and holds that the state in which the intermediary is incorporated has the right to "escheat" funds belonging to individual owners who cannot be located.
+For example, in his majority opinion in Delaware v.
+New York, 507 U.S. 490 (1992), Justice Thomas starts his opinion reciting that it is another dispute among states over unclaimed securities held for owners who cannot be located and holds that the state in which the intermediary is incorporated has the right to "escheat" funds belonging to individual owners who cannot be located.
 However, further on in the opinion the Court says that "States as sovereigns may take custody of or assume title to abandoned personal property as bona vacantia [vacant goods]" a process commonly (though somewhat erroneously) called escheat.
-In Justice Brennan's the majority opinion of the Court in Pennsylvania v.
+In Justice Brennan's majority opinion of the Court in Pennsylvania v.
 New York, 407 U.S. 206 (1972), in the first paragraph he says this case is an action brought to determine the authority of states to escheat, or take custody of, unclaimed funds for the purchase of money orders.
 And in an effort to clear up the confusion, the opinion of the 3d Circuit Court of Appeals in Treasurer of New Jersey v.
 United States Dept. of the Treasury, 689 F.3d.
 382 (3d Cir.
-2012) creates further confusion when it refers to the unclaimed property act at issue in that case as a "custody escheat" statute rather than a "title escheat" statute.
+2012) refers to the unclaimed property act at issue in that case as a "custody escheat" statute rather than a "title escheat" statute.